 Sewage systems require regular ordinary maintenance operations, such as monitoring the efficiency of the elevation plants, removing sediments and obstacles that may obstruct water flows and maintaining public manholes.
 Extraordinary maintenance operations include renovation, restructuring or repairs to improve operating conditions, hydraulic efficiency and the infrastructural safety of the network.
 The Hera Group employs specialised internal maintenance teams for programmed and emergency operations and outsources some of the major infrastructural maintenance works.
 All such operations are controlled by a single remote control centre, which was designed and developed by Hera and is located in Forlì.

 Wastewater treatment service

-In 2020, the Hera Group operated the wastewater treatment service in 227 municipalities, of which 47 as Marche Multiservizi and 16 as AcegasApsAmga, while the coverage of the sewage service for all urban areas was equal to 87.6% of the needs of the territory (population equivalents).
+In 2022, the Hera Group operated the wastewater treatment service in 227 municipalities, of which 46 as Marche Multiservizi and 16 as AcegasApsAmga.